rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 I don't think I could have done that using TDD only.

-Some kind of prose or diagrams would have been needed.
+Some kind of prose or diagram would have been needed.
 Does that have a place in the code base?
 Most likely not.
 I'm explaining the current state (with all its flaws) so that I can improve it.

 Would a code base benefit from having blog posts and discussions attached to it?
 So you can see how it has evolved?
 Maybe.